geopavlakos/c2f-vol-demo/README.md

 This is the demo code for the paper **Coarse-to-Fine Volumetric Prediction for Single-Image 3D Human Pose**.
 Please follow the links to read the [paper](https://arxiv.org/abs/1611.07828) and visit the corresponding [project page](https://www.seas.upenn.edu/~pavlakos/projects/volumetric).

+For the training code please visit this [repository](https://github.com/geopavlakos/c2f-vol-train).

 We provide code to test our model on [Human3.6M](http://vision.imar.ro/human3.6m/description.php).
 Please follow the instructions below to setup and use our code.
 The typical procedure is 1) apply the ConvNet model using a torch script through command line and then 2) run a MATLAB script (from folder ```matlab```) for visualization or evaluation.
 To run this code, make sure the following are installed:

 - MATLAB